How to Use the Guide

 To avoid having too much leftover paint, use this paint calculator to determine how much is needed for a project.
 And for basecoat, use your leftover light-colored paint.

-Peninsula Paint Company – 937 Hildebrand Lane NE, Suite 100, Bainbridge Island.
+Mallory Paint Store – 937 Hildebrand Lane NE, Suite 100, Bainbridge Island.

-Peninsula Paint is a collection point for the Paint Care program.
-Here is what they accept:
+Mallory Paint Store is a collection point for the Paint Care program. * Here is what they accept:

 Go here for what is not accepted.

-If Peninsula Paint is continually “full” and cannot accept your load, you can always take it to the Household Hazardous Waste facility in Bremerton.
+If Mallory Paint store is continually “full” and cannot accept your load, you can always take it to the Household Hazardous Waste facility in Bremerton.
 See their web page for open days and times.

 Disposal: